adhamahmed/Glossary/README.md

 ### M2 Analyse the common features that a developer has access to in an IDE

-### D3 Evaluate the use of an IDE for development of applications contrasted with not using an IDE

 ### P4 Explain the debugging process and explain the debugging facilities available in the IDE